- For Intended Parents

 Also called “Private Surrogacy,” independent surrogacy is the process of facilitating your own surrogacy experience without the support of an agency like Hatch.

-Being an independent surrogate means you find and screen your own intended parent match, oversee the coordination of medical processes throughout IVF, pregnancy, delivery and postpartum recovery.
+Being an independent surrogate means you find and screen your own intended parent match, and oversee the coordination of medical processes throughout IVF, pregnancy, delivery, and postpartum recovery.
 You also handle the financial and legal aspects of your case.

 Going the “independent” route often appeals to surrogates for a variety of reasons, which may include lowering costs for intended parents, removing the third-party mediator and opting for direct contact with the intended parents, establishing your own compensation package, or starting a repeat journey with the same intended parents.

 Additionally, independent surrogacy allows intended parents to pursue surrogates who are missing agency qualifications (such as BMI, personal or medical history), or desire intended parents who do not wish to terminate or reduce pregnancy under any circumstances.

 While some of these are valid considerations for the parties involved, it’s often much more complicated than this.
 Let’s explore some of these risks to understand what independent surrogacy looks like.

 It’s important to understand the implications of independent surrogacy for everyone involved.
 These include: